appfeel/admob-google-cordova/README.md

 ---
 ## Complete example code ##
-Call the following code inside `onDeviceReady()`.
-(This is because only after device ready you will have the plugin working).
+Note that the admob ads are configured inside `onDeviceReady()`.
+This is because only after device ready the AdMob Cordova plugin will be working.

 ```javascript

     function initAds() {